EqualExperts/you-build-it-you-run-it-playbook/introduction/README.md

 ![You Build It You Run It - learning culture](.gitbook/assets/what-is-you-build-it-you-run-it/you-build-it-you-run-it-learning-culture.png)
 **Figure 4: You Build It You Run It - learning culture**

+We still advise using Ops Run It for lower demand COTS and foundational systems.
+A central operations team remains a cost-effective option where product feature demand is lower.
+This includes COTS, custom back office services, on-premise DNS and firewall management, etc.

+This means that modern technology operations equates to a hybrid operating model - You Build It You Run It for higher demand digital services, and Ops Run It for everything else.